 Are you planning to give the gift of coffee this holiday season?
 The Reindeer Coffee Cozy is perfect for adding a festive, handmade touch to your gift!

-Not only is it a great stash buster project, but it’s also great for gifts!
-I hope you enjoy the pattern and learn a fun technique or two along the way. ?
+Not only is the Reindeer Coffee Sleeve a great stash buster project, but it’s also great for gifts!
+I hope you enjoy the pattern and learn a fun technique or two along the way.

 This post contains affiliate links.

 - Yarn: Worsted Weight / 4 yarn (the yarn pictured in the photos is Lion Brand Fisherman's Wool & Lion Brand Wool Ease, I used partial skeins of what I had on hand ) You’ll need the following amounts of each color: Cream (MC / 5 yds), Dark Brown (CC1 / 25 yards), Light Brown (CC2 / 4 yards)

 - Crochet Hooks: G/6/4.00mm (My favorite crochet hooks are the Clover Amour Hooks, I’ve never had an ache in my hand since switching)